arch1t3c7/context/readme.md

 * TODO: Adjust code with "using"
 *   Change asyncDispose back to being on the feature and not the promise
 * Bring ENvronment provider class into this project
+* Could we get rid of TServices in most contexts?
+And use something like ServiceFeatures?